ChunkyMonkey22/AutoApe/README.md

 **Comatibility?**

-This has only been tested using Google Chrome + Nami extension
+This has only been tested using Google Chrome + Nami extension.
+Windows Operating System Only at this time, mobile not supported

 **Should I use this?**